Beyond single solutions: The future is multimodal

 The potential for noninvasive treatments is also a significant advantage, as techniques like focused ultrasound may provide similar benefits to invasive methods without the associated risks.

 However, the path forward for multimodal neuromodulation is not without challenges.
-It demands significant advancements in technology and a comprehensive understanding of how these diverse modalities interact with the brain.
+It still demands significant advancements in technology and a comprehensive understanding of how these diverse modalities interact with the brain to ensure both efficiency and just as important safety for the patients.

 As scientists and engineers continue to push boundaries, the potential for new, more effective treatments for neurological conditions grows ever more promising.